wf8/ChromoSSE/README.md

 Please modify these scripts to use your own data, and feel free to contact me with any questions.

+### Citation:

+Freyman, W.A. and S. Höhna. *In prep.*
+Cladogenetic and Anagenetic Models of Chromosome Number Evolution: a Bayesian Model Averaging Approach.

 ### To run an example ChromoSSE analysis:

 ```